Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Rank-adaptive sweep-based SI-DSA via mild space augmentation

 \subsection{Computational cost of each inner-loop iteration in low-rank SI}

-Here, we summarize the computational cost of the $k$-th inner-loop iteration in low-rank SI. \begin{enumerate} \item \textbf{Transport sweeps}: Solving the SI equation \eqref{eq:SI} for the $p$ newly sampled directions requires $O(p N_{\mathbf{x}})$ operations. \item \textbf{Basis and operators update}: Without reorthogonalization, the incremental update of the spatial basis and projected operators incurs a cost of $O(N_{\mathbf{x}} r_{k-1} p)$.
-If reorthogonalization is performed, the cost scales as $O(N_{\mathbf{x}} r_k^2)$. \item \textbf{Greedy random subsampling}: Solving the projected systems for the $q$ candidate angles and computing their corresponding residuals incur a cost of $O(q r_k^3)$ and $O(N_{\mathbf{x}} r_k q)$, respectively. \item \textbf{Convergence monitoring}: The cost of evaluating stopping criteria depends on the residual magnitude.
+Here, we summarize the computational cost of the $k$-th inner-loop iteration in low-rank SI. \begin{enumerate} \item \textbf{Transport sweeps}: Solving the SI equation \eqref{eq:SI} for the $p$ newly sampled directions requires $O(p N_{\mathbf{x}})$ operations. \item \textbf{Basis and operators update}: Without \review{full QR}, the incremental update of the spatial basis and projected operators incurs a cost of $O(N_{\mathbf{x}} r_{k-1} p)$. \item \textbf{Greedy random subsampling}: Solving the projected systems for the $q$ candidate angles and computing their corresponding residuals incur a cost of $O(q r_k^3)$ and $O(N_{\mathbf{x}} r_k q)$, respectively. \item \textbf{Convergence monitoring}: The cost of evaluating stopping criteria depends on the residual magnitude.
 If the maximum residual among candidate angles exceeds the tolerance, no further cost is incurred.
-Otherwise, generating the coefficient matrix $\mathbf{C}^{(n,k)}$ requires additional $O((N_{\mathbf{\Omega}} - q - r_k) r_k^3)$ operations, and updating the scalar flux costs $O((N_{\mathbf{x}} + N_{\mathbf{v}}) r_k)$. \end{enumerate} We emphasize that, as observed in our numerical experiments, projections for the full set of unsampled angular directions, together with the subsequent angular integration, are performed only in the final few iterations before convergence, thereby significantly reducing the average per-iteration cost.
-Moreover, reorthogonalization is not required in most inner iterations.
+Otherwise, generating the coefficient matrix $\mathbf{C}^{(n,k)}$ requires additional $O((N_{\mathbf{\Omega}} - q - r_k) r_k^3)$ operations, and updating the scalar flux costs $O((N_{\mathbf{x}} + N_{\BOmega}) r_k)$. \end{enumerate} We emphasize that, as observed in our numerical experiments, projections for the full set of unsampled angular directions, together with the subsequent angular integration, are performed only in the final few iterations before convergence, thereby significantly reducing the average per-iteration cost.